-Liverpool picked up their first-ever Premier League title and their first in the top-flight since 1989-90 with this outstanding campaign.
+Liverpool won their first Premier League title ever and their first in the top-flight since 1989-90 with this outstanding campaign.
 The 2019-20 season was the strangest of all, with a pandemic forcing the season to an abrupt halt in March before returning in June without fans in stadiums – this didn’t stop the Reds from lifting the trophy, though.

-2019-20 saw Liverpool equal the all-time English top-flight winning run of 18 games (set by Manchester City in 2017-18) in the 2019-20 campaign, with this run coming between October and February.
-This helped them seal the title after playing just 31 matches, following Man City’s defeat to Chelsea on June 25 – the earliest English title win in top-flight history.
+Liverpool equalled the all-time English top-flight winning run of 18 games (set by Manchester City in 2017-18) in the 2019-20 campaign, with this run coming between October and February.
+It helped them seal the title after playing just 31 matches, following Man City’s defeat to Chelsea on 25 June – the earliest English title win in top-flight history.

 Manchester City in 2018-19

-2018-19 saw Manchester City retain the Premier League title – something that they’d failed to do following their previous two title victories in 2011-12 and 2013-14.
-However, despite achieving an outstanding 98 points, they still fell two points short of their Premier League record from 2017-18.
+Manchester City retained the Premier League title in 2018-19, something they’d failed to do following their first two successes in 2011-12 and 2013-14.
+Despite winning an outstanding 98 points, they still fell two points short of their Premier League record from 2017-18.

-After suffering a shock 2-1 away defeat to Newcastle United on January 29, City regained their focus to blow their fellow title contenders away – including Liverpool, who finished only one point below them.
-Pep Guardiola’s side won their last 14 league matches, while also picking up the League Cup and FA Cup in this period.
+After suffering a shock 2-1 away defeat to Newcastle United on 29 January, City regained their focus to blow their challengers away – including Liverpool, who finished only one point below them.
+Guardiola’s side won their last 14 league matches, while also lifting the League Cup and FA Cup in this period.
 As they also won the Community Shield at the start of the campaign, City became the first side to ever hold all four of England’s primary football trophies.

-City went into the final day of the season needing to defeat Brighton & Hove Albion away to make sure of a back-to-back Premier League title, and they did so in style.
-They suffered an early scare, with Brighton’s Glenn Murray opening the scoring on 27 minutes, but the lead only lasted 83 seconds before Sergio Agüero equalised and then further goals from Aymeric Laporte, Riyad Mahrez and İlkay Gündoğan sealed the title.
+City went into the final day of the season needing to defeat Brighton & Hove Albion away to make sure of back-to-back Premier League titles, and they did so in style.
+They suffered an early scare, with Brighton’s Glenn Murray opening the scoring after 27 minutes, but the lead only lasted 83 seconds before Sergio Agüero equalised.
+Further goals from Aymeric Laporte, Riyad Mahrez and İlkay Gündoğan sealed the title.

-This was the first time that a side had retained the Premier League title since Manchester United did so in 2008-09, and something that City did so again in 2021-22 and 2022-23.
+This was the first time a side had retained the Premier League title since Manchester United did so in 2008-09, and something that City did so again in 2021-22 and 2022-23.

-With 32 wins, they replicated their own English top-flight record from only a season before – but 2018-19 saw them lose two more games (4) than they did in 2017-18 (2).
-City also set seasonal records for most minutes leading (2088) and fewest minutes trailing (132) in a single Premier League season.
+With 32 wins, they replicated their own English top-flight record from only a season before – but 2018-19 saw them lose two more games (four) than they did in 2017-18 (two).
+City also set seasonal records for most minutes leading (2,088) and fewest minutes trailing (132) in a single Premier League season.

 Liverpool in 2018-19

 Liverpool pushed Manchester City all the way in 2018-19, but their fantastic tally of 97 fell just short of helping them secure their first Premier League title.
-In fact, Liverpool’s 97-point total was the most by any team not to win an English top-flight title – no team has ever won 90+ points or won 30+ games and not lifted the English top-flight trophy before or since 2018-19.
+In fact, their total was the most by any team not to win an English top-flight title – no team has ever won 90+ points and 30+ games in a single season without lifting the English top-flight trophy before or since 2018-19.

-The Reds had the best defensive record in 2018-19, but their mean backline wasn’t enough to win them the title.
-They kept the most clean sheets (21) while only conceding 22 goals – only Arsenal in 1998-99 (17) have conceded fewer goals and failed to win the Premier League title in a season.
+The Reds had the best defensive record, but their mean backline wasn’t enough to win them the title.
+They kept the most clean sheets (21) while conceding 22 goals – only Arsenal in 1998-99 (17) have conceded fewer goals and failed to win the Premier League title in a season.

 Chelsea in 2004-05

-2004-05 saw the introduction of José Mourinho to the Premier League, as he took charge of Chelsea following back-to-back league titles in Portugal with FC Porto.
-Even more impressive was his UEFA Champions League title with the Portuguese giants only a week before his move to London.
+José Mourinho was introduced to the Premier League in 2004-05 as he took charge of Chelsea following back-to-back league titles in Portugal with FC Porto.
+Even more impressive was his UEFA Champions League success with the Portuguese giants only a week before his move to London.

-Mourinho’s first season at Chelsea saw an awesome defensive display, with both 25 clean sheets and only 15 goals conceded setting Premier League records by a team in a single season.
+Mourinho’s first season at Chelsea saw an awesome defensive exhibition, with 25 clean sheets and only 15 goals conceded setting Premier League records by a team in a single season.
 The only other team to concede as few as 15 goals in an English top-flight season were Preston North End in 1888-89, but they only played 22 matches that season.

 Chelsea’s title win was their first in 50 years, while their 95-point tally was the most in an English top-flight season until Man City’s astonishing 2017-18 campaign.

-2004-05 can also be remembered for possibly the best relegation battle at the bottom of the Premier League – no side was relegated until the final day, with Southampton, Norwich City and Crystal Palace eventually losing out to West Bromwich Albion for the drop to the Championship.
+This season can also be remembered for possibly the best relegation battle the Premier League has seen – no side was relegated until the final day, with Southampton, Norwich City and Crystal Palace eventually dropping to the Championship.

-The closest that Chelsea have got to their club record tally of 95 points in 2004-05 was in Antonio Conte’s first campaign as manager in 2016-17.
-They won the title with 93 points, which was seven ahead of his current club Tottenham Hotspur.
+The closest Chelsea have got to their club-record tally of 95 points in 2004-05 was in Antonio Conte’s first campaign as manager in 2016-17.
+They won the title with 93 points, which was seven ahead of Tottenham, who he also went on to manage.

-Spurs could count themselves unlucky in this season, with the north London club having both the best record for goals scored (86) and goals conceded (26), while losing fewer matches (four) than Chelsea (five).
+Spurs could count themselves unlucky in 2016-17, with the north London club having both the best record for goals scored (86) and goals conceded (26), while losing fewer matches (four) than Chelsea (five).

 Leicester City came into 2016-17 as the reigning Champions following their shock success a season before, but the Foxes finished 12th and set the record for the worst title defence in the Premier League era.